auraeinteractive/kin-legacy/ConfiguringKin.md

 Sections
 ========

-The Friend OS configuration file is located in your build/cfg/cfg.ini file.
+The Kin configuration file is located in your build/cfg/cfg.ini file.
 If you do not have such a file, copy the build/cfg/cfg.ini.example and modify it.
 The config file is sectioned, so here is a description of configuration options along with what they mean.
 If you wonder about config file formatting rules, please